resources / blog /

 • Extra years: usually adds 2-5 years of protection on top of the original warranty.
 Though you should always get a clear understanding of the timeframe when you buy it (you know- decipher the marketing speak).

-Why extended warranties matter
+Why these extended warranties matter

 For shoppers, it’s simple, when something breaks, you don’t have to stress or panic.
 You already know that your issue can be covered and fixed, in just a matter of time.